Why does your diet affect how you cope with stress?

-- Add protein at each meal – protein slows down the release of sugar into the blood stream.
-Good quality protein sources include: tofu, beans, meat, poultry, quinoa, amaranth, eggs, pulses, yogurt, cottage cheese, fish and lentils.
+- Add protein at each meal – protein slows down the release of sugar into the bloodstream.
+Good quality protein sources include tofu, beans, meat, poultry, quinoa, amaranth, eggs, pulses, yogurt, cottage cheese, fish, and lentils.

 - Never skip meals – eat when you are hungry, a small snack between meals of nuts, seeds or a piece of fruit and a slice of cheese, helps to even out the rate at which sugar is absorbed.

 - Eat lots of veggies and fruit – At least 5 to 10 portions a day.
 These supply a whole host of important vitamins and minerals that are necessary to support a stress response in the body.
-Stress itself will increase the need for nutrients so if you are stressed you may already be depleted.
+Stress itself will increase the need for nutrients so if you are stressed you may already be depleted

-- Remove highly processed and sugary foods – clear your cupboards of cakes, biscuits, crisps, chocolate, sweets and pastries.
+- Remove highly processed and sugary foods – clear your cupboards of cakes, biscuits, crisps, chocolate, sweets, and pastries.
 These types of foods are high in sugar which is released very quickly into the blood circulation leading to sharp ‘highs’ and sudden crashes.

-- Read all food labels – Many processed foods like tomato ketchup, baked beans, low fat products and ready meals contain high levels of hidden sugars.
+- Read all food labels – Many processed foods like tomato ketchup, baked beans, low-fat products and ready meals contain high levels of hidden sugars.

 - Cut out caffeine – often stress and fatigue can make caffeine seem very tempting.
-Unfortunately this disrupts blood sugar balance so that, despite giving an instant energy lift it is quickly followed by an energy crash which may leave you tired, irritable and craving another quick fix!
+Unfortunately, this disrupts blood sugar balance so that, despite giving an instant energy lift it is quickly followed by an energy crash which may leave you tired, irritable and craving another quick fix!
 Coffee and tea both contain caffeine so try alternatives like herbal teas or barley & chicory drinks and don’t forget to drink plenty of water.

 - Avoid or considerably reduce alcohol – alcohol is both a stimulant and contains lots of sugar.
-It triggers the release of adrenalin, and produces strong swings in blood sugar levels.
+It triggers the release of adrenalin and produces strong swings in blood sugar levels.
 Despite feeling as though it relaxes you initially after a stressful day, ultimately it will disturb your sleep leaving you tired and more likely to reach for coffee or sugary snacks.

 Key Supportive Nutrients

 - B vitamins – are vital to the health of your adrenal glands.
-Without enough B vitamins the body simply does not have the energy to respond to the stressors faced each day.
-Good sources of B complex vitamins include whole grains, beans, poultry, fish, green leafy veg, lentils, nuts, peas and avocados
+Without enough B vitamins, the body simply does not have the energy to respond to the stressors faced each day.
+Good sources of B complex vitamins include whole grains, beans, poultry, fish, green leafy veg, lentils, nuts, peas, and avocados

-- Magnesium – magnesium is an important nutrient for helping both your muscles and your mind to relax and is necessary for the manufacture of insulin.
+- Magnesium – Magnesium is an important nutrient for helping both your muscles and your mind to relax and is necessary for the manufacture of insulin.
 It is also commonly deficient in people with chronic stress.
-Eat lots of leafy green vegetables, nuts and seeds for a good supply.
+Eat lots of leafy green vegetables, nuts, and seeds for a good supply.

 - Chromium – assists with glucose tolerance factor and sensitises the cells to insulin.
-Broccolli is an excellent source of chromium but it can also be found in much lesser quantities in most food groups
+Broccoli is an excellent source of chromium but it can also be found in much lesser quantities in most food groups

 - Cinnamon – Helps to encourage a normal response to insulin and works well alongside chromium – add it to porridge or herbal drinks to enhance the flavour and sweetness